Modifications in Houston

 - Spousal support: Much like child support, if you involuntarily lost a job, took a pay cut, or became disabled, you may request a modification of spousal support.

 - Child custody: There are a variety of reasons why either parent may request a modification of the child custody order.
 For example, if your work schedules changed, making it impossible or impractical to obey the current order, you will need a new arrangement that you can both comply with.

-Discuss Your Modification Case with Our Houston Family Law Attorney
+Your Modification Case with Our Houston Team